17OPEN | Quarantine: Winter

 Winter. was premiered at Easter 2016 as part of Summer.
 Autumn.
 Winter.
 Spring., Quarantine’s extraordinary quartet of performance and film about our relationship with time.

-This screening will be followed by a discussion
+This screening will be followed by a discussion with:

 This event is part of OPEN 2017, To join the online OPEN discussion please use the twitter tag: #17OPEN